 Before we delve into the world of synthesized pesticides, let’s start with the source: chrysanthemums.
 Popular for their bright, and beautiful colors, they attract plenty of pests.
 This is why nature blessed them with their own defense mechanism, which is in the form of a toxic chemical.

 This natural insecticide was discovered by the Chinese as far back as 1,000 BC.
 All the plant parts were dried, and then crushed into a fine tan-colored powder.
 They called it “pyrethrum powder,” and used it to cure and ward off a wide range of insects, such as ticks, fleas, and mosquitoes.

 Pyrethrum extract contains six active molecules, which are called esters.
 Each of these chemical compounds contains active insecticidal properties, yet their concentrations vary by where their flower was harvested.

 Collectively, they’re referred to as pyrethrin, and they include:

 - Jasmolin I & II

 - Cinerin I

 It is a man made product, which can be found in over 2,000 pesticide products.
 These include household, and farm insecticides.

-It’s found in products that control pests on pets and livestock, such as pet shampoos.
+It’s found in products that control pests on pets and livestock, such as pet shampoo.
 It is also used to make algae killers, and surface cleaners.
 These work great in your greenhouse, also on decks or walkways.

 Other types of pyrethrin-based insecticides are made for indoor use only.
 They’re effective at getting rid of indoor pests, such as mosquitoes, houseflies, and silverfish.